Davekibh/Quiz-App/README.md

 App to grow and increase your knowledge.

-I have used firebase as a backend for this app
+I have used firebase as a backend for this app.

 This app has an [admin app](https://github.com/Davekibh/Quiz-Admin-App)